-I am so, so in love with the renovation we did last summer to level out the island and peninsula and brighten up the cabinets and backsplash.
+I am still so in love with the renovation we did two summer ago to level out the island and peninsula and brighten up the cabinets and backsplash.
 Just look at this view from the sofa in the den!
 The line of sight between these two rooms makes me SO happy when we are all gathered together doing life here.

 A festive bowl of fruit, candle and flowers look pretty from all sides here on the peninsula, and are short enough to keep things wide open between the two rooms.